datadryad/dryad-app/documentation/apis/dataset_metadata.md

   requests to DataCite when registering the dataset.
 This is useful when the dataset already has a DOI, which is present in the `identifier` field.
+- `loosenValidation` - Defaults to false.
+Allows a dataset to be processed even if author information is incomplete (e.g., missing affiliations), or if the abstract is missing.
+It does still perform some basic validation of the dataset.
+This should only be used when datasets are being replicated from another system and it is not feasible to provide complete metadata.

+Administrative users (including curators and journal administrators) have access to the following options:
 - `skipEmails` - Defaults to false.
 If true, prevents emails from being sent to users on submission.
 Prevents emails regardless of whether the submission is successful or an error.
 Also suppresses